agartman/punainentupa-2018-netlify-cms/src/pages/section/1-hero.md

 ---
 ![A logo that looks like the silhoutette of a red house roof](/img/punainentupalogo.svg)

-# Moi, mun nimi on Atte!
+# Hi, I'm Atte!

-# Freelancer full stack web -kehittäjä
+# Freelancer full stack web -developer